Warren Buffet says India has 'incredible' potential

 Companies such as Walmart (WMT) and Apple (AAPL, Tech30), which both feature in Buffett's huge portfolio, have thus far failed to open their own stores in the country.

 Berkshire set up operations in India when Buffett visited in 2011, selling insurance online in a partnership with Indian firm Bajaj Allianz.
-But the firm reportedly exited that partnership two years later, citing excessive regulation.
+But Buffett's firm reportedly exited that partnership two years later, citing excessive regulation.

 Related: Why Walmart is interested in India's biggest online retailer